loloof64/ChessTrainingVsEngine/README.md

 Load or define a chess position, and train yourself against the engine (at its strongest level).

-**Be careful not to use special characters in your executable folder (such as accents or spaces), otherwise configuration file won't be parsed !**

 ## Developers

 This project has been made with QtCreator and Qt 5.14.

 Don't forget to generate translations files, from resources/translations subfolder, with Qt Linguist.

-Also using errhandlingapi.h on Windows and string.h on Unix.

 ## Credits